18F/crt-portal-drupal/README.md

 # DOJ CRT Portal

+This was for a prototype of [civilrights.justice.gov] for the current codebase at: https://github.com/usdoj-crt/crt-portal

-A Civil Rights complaints portal built using the Acquia [BLT](https://github.com/acquia/blt) Drupal stack.
+A Civil Rights complaints portal prototype built using the Acquia [BLT](https://github.com/acquia/blt) Drupal stack.
 BLT is a template and tool for building, testing, and deploying Drupal from Acquia.

 # Acquia Cloud and git setup